Who is this guide for?

 An astonishing 90% of Consumer Goods companies report frustration with compliance (restock, promotional execution, employee product knowledge, correct pricing).

-How to improve store communication and execution
+How to improve Site communication

-Streamline your communication
+Streamline communication

 Too many communication tools cause confusion; your employees need to know where to go for essential resource files, guidelines, tasks and feedback.

-The first step is to streamline your communication process.
-While your processes should still include email and phone communication, your communication should not be limited by them.
-Make a list of communication essentials; e.g. a content management system to eliminate physical paperwork, task management software to assign and track completion, instant messaging for quick communication, dashboard KPIs to get everyone on the same page and focused on the same goals.
-There are numerous out-of-the-box software solutions made for retailer communication and collaboration (most with a free trial).
+Make a list of essential need for communication and execution; form example a content management system, task management software to assign and track completion, instant messaging for quick communication, KPIs to get everyone on the same page and focused on the same goals.
+Bindy is a cloud-software solution made for retail and hospitality communication and execution that addresses these needs out of the box.

 Be consistent

-Communication must be bi-directional
+Make Communication bi-directional

-Communication should be part of your company culture
+MAKE Communication A part of company culture

-According to a recent Gallup Poll, employee engagement averages less than 33%.
+According to a Gallup Poll, employee engagement averages less than 33%.
 Good communication is one of the most important factors for fostering engaged employees.
 Be specific about company goals, responsibilities, expectations, and organizational changes.
 Being clear cultivates trust.

 When it comes to solving a problem or implementing policy change, solicit feedback, especially from your front-line employees.
 There is power in understanding what and how your employees think and soliciting their feedback helps them feel valued.
 Feeling valued is the number one driver of engagement and employee satisfaction.